VH-Lab/NDI-matlab/docs/reference/+ndi/+daq/+system/mfdaq.m.md

 DELETEEPOCH(NDI_DAQSYSTEM_OBJ, NUMBER ...
 [REMOVEDATA])

-  Deletes the data and ndi.daq.metadata.epochprobemap_daqsystem and epoch data for epoch NUMBER.
+  Deletes the data and ndi.epoch.epochprobemap_daqsystem and epoch data for epoch NUMBER.
   If REMOVEDATA is present and is 1, the data and record are physically deleted.
   If REMOVEDATA is omitted or is 0, the data and record are renamed but not deleted from disk.

   In the abstract class, this command takes no action.

-  See also: ndi.daq.system.mfdaq, ndi.daq.metadata.epochprobemap_daqsystem
+  See also: ndi.daq.system.mfdaq, ndi.epoch.epochprobemap_daqsystem

 Help for ndi.daq.system.mfdaq/deleteepoch is inherited from superclass NDI.DAQ.SYSTEM